qmul-ceg/eldbdocs/docs/Data/Core.md

 | lsoa_2011      | LSOA (Lower Super Output Area) for 2011 relating to the patient's identified current address.                               |
 | pt_area_id     | area_id based on patient's identified current address.
 NULL means the patient lives outside the North East London ICB area. |

+> Note:
-Because of the difficulties identifying some registrations, there are some persons (person_id) that appear as multiple patients (patient_id) at different practices.
+> Because of the difficulties identifying some registrations, there are some persons (person_id) that appear as multiple patients (patient_id) at different practices.
 This may be due to patients moving practice; errors in the registration data held by a practice; or a patient deliberately registering and receiving healthcare with multiple practices.
 It is not possible to better define or clean the data.
 For most analyses, we recommend using patient_id.

 ## CORE Views
 Views are virtual tables within a SQL database that provide a specified subset of the actual data.
 These Views appear as standard tables within MS Access and can be linked for use in queries in the same way.
 A series of Views are provided that filter the CORE table to each specific area.